-Her main interest is in early intervention and prevention in the health and wellbeing for young people, with a focus on thorough assessments.
+Her main interest is in early intervention and prevention in the health and wellbeing for young people, with a focus on mental health and authentic thorough assessments.
 Her holistic approach to healthcare involves integrating both mind and body in her therapeutic work.
-Dr. Nina Marie Devlin worked in the national adolescent inpatient unit at St. Vincent’s hospital, Fairview for teenagers with moderate to severe mental health disorders aged 16-18 while also assisting in the set up of the early intervention clinic in St. Patrick’s Hospital for young people aged 18-25.
+Dr. Nina Marie Devlin worked in the national adolescent inpatient unit at St. Vincent’s hospital, Fairview, Dublin for teenagers with moderate to severe mental health disorders aged 16-18 while also assisting in the set up of the early intervention clinic in St. Patrick’s Hospital for young people aged 18-25.

-Dr. Devlin is working as specialist consultant child and adolescent Psychiatrist in the HSE for the last 10 years in Dublin and 2 years working in private practice in Greystones, with young people 5-25 years.
-She holds a sessional position for the HSE/Daughters of Charity for children and adolescents with mental health problems and carrying a diagnosis of moderate to severe learning difficulties.
-Most recently Dr. Nina has obtained certification in Youth Mindfulness in U.K. and cosniders mindfulness a necessary part of treatment where appropriate.
+Dr. Devlin is working as specialist consultant child and adolescent Psychiatrist in the HSE for the last 12 years in Dublin and 4 years working in private practice in Greystones, co.
+Wicklow with young people under 18 years.
+She holds a permanent sessional position as consultant for the HSE/Daughters of Charity for children and adolescents with mental health problems and carrying a diagnosis of moderate to severe learning difficulties.
+Most recently Dr. Nina has obtained certification in Youth Mindfulness in U.K. and considers mindfulness a useful part of treatment where appropriate.

 The name ‘Anam’ refers to a child as a “gift” or “blessing” in certain Eastern cultures.
 In early Celtic tradition ‘Anam’ symbolises the “spirit” or “soul”.
 ‘Anam Cara’ was originally someone to whom you could share your mind and heart, a person who acted as a companion or guide.
 John O Donohue mentions in his book of the same name that finding ‘Anam Cara’ translates as “feeling understood and belonging, with no limitations on time or space.”